metricly/metricly-docs/content/integrations/microsoft-azure/azure-enable-guest-os-diagnostic.md

 author: Lawrence Lane
 ---

 Azure Virtual Machines have a subset of core metrics by default.
 However, guest OS diagnostic metrics are needed for CloudWisdom's Azure cost reports.
-To enable guest OS diagnostic metrics, you’ll need to follow the steps below:
+To enable guest OS diagnostic metrics, you’ll need to follow the steps below.

 ## Enable Guest OS Diagnostic Metrics on an Existing VM
 1. In Azure, navigate to **Virtual machines**.